-Transition Services Agreement
+Transition Services Agreements

+Alkermes Transitional Services.
 Mural and Alkermes will enter into a transition services agreement in connection with the separation pursuant to which Alkermes and its affiliates' will provide, on an interim, transitional basis, various services to Mural and its subsidiaries.
 Historically, Alkermes has provided our business with significant corporate and shared services and resources related to corporate functions such as finance, human resources, internal audit, research and development, financial reporting, and information technology, which we refer to collectively as the "Alkermes Services."
-This transition services agreement will become operative as of the completion of the separation and each of the Alkermes Services will continue for an initial term of unless earlier terminated or extended according to the terms of the transition services agreement.
-We will pay Alkermes fees for the Alkermes Services, to be mutually agreed upon by us and Alkermes as provided under the transition services agreement, which fees will be based on Alkermes' cost of providing the Alkermes Services.
+This transition services agreement will become operative as of the completion of the separation and each of the Alkermes Services will continue for an initial term of the services, to be mutually agreed upon by us and Alkermes as provided under the transition services agreement, which fees will be based on Alkermes' cost of providing the Alkermes Services.